Light, fluffy lemon zucchini bread topped with a bright and lemony glaze. This is one quick bread you will want to keep baking!

 There could be a few reasons for this.
 The three main reasons would be you waited too long after mixing your batter to bake it, you are using expired baking powder, or your loaf pan was overfilled.

-There could be a few reasons, but it is likely that your zucchini still had a lot of liquid in it.
+There could be a few reasons, but it is likely that your zucchini still had a lot of liquid in it or your leavening agent is old and needs replacing.

-It isn’t necessary at all.
-As long as you keep it in an airtight container, it will be fine at room temperature.
+It isn't necessary at all.
+As long as you keep it in an airtight container, it will be fine at room temperature for about a week.
+You can freeze your bread if you wrap it tightly, then store it in an airtight container.
+When frozen, it should last about a month.
+Thaw it at room temperature.

 - 2 cups all-purpose flour